• Introduction · Old Build/Hardware · Sanity Check · New Build Time · New Build Time/Hardware · Old Build Images · New Build Images · Random Notes

 🌀🌀🌀Right more FANS!🌀🌀🌀

-The hardest part was finding screws that were long enough and which would fit in between the heat sink fins, then I just started screwing, in my defense I could have cut the screws to the appropriate length, but I was lazy... this still holds very tightly and does not move.
+The hardest part was finding screws that were long enough and would fit between the heat sink fins.
+Then, I just started screwing.
+In my defense, I could have cut the screws to the appropriate length, but I was lazy.
+This still holds very tightly and does not move.

 2. Setting everything up

-The rest of the build went smoothly, first I replaced the 3-PIN fans at the front with my own Noctua NF-F12 PWM, I like these anti vibration pads from Noctua but with this slot mounting solution they do not really have any grip, so they basically all stack on each other.
+The rest of the build went smoothly.
+First, I replaced the 3-pin fans at the front with my own Noctua NF-F12 PWM.
+I like these anti-vibration pads from Noctua, but with this slot mounting solution, they do not really have any grip, so they basically all stack on top of each other.

-I then installed the motherboard and started to route the cables down to the power supply, after this all fans and the front panel I/O was connected, at last I inserted all data HDD drives + SSD cache drives.
+I then installed the motherboard and started to route the cables down to the power supply.
+After this, all fans and the front panel I/O were connected.
+At last, I inserted all data HDD drives and SSD cache drives.

-I looked for a better place to keep track of which drive is located where, and could not really find any better location than on the side of the HDD trays, so if I ever have to replace one and forgot where it was, I have to open both sides of the case to find it, well not that bad but I would have liked a way to mark them at the connector side.
+I looked for a better place to keep track of which drive is located where and could not really find any better location than on the side of the HDD trays.
+So, if I ever have to replace one and forget where it was, I will have to open both sides of the case to find it.
+Well, that's not too bad, but I would have liked a way to mark them on the connector side.

-At least I managed to mark the SATA Ports accordingly to their layout, the real MVP here were the SilverStone SST-CP06-E4 Adapter they helped so much with easily connecting all the SATA power connectors, the CableCreation SATA data connectors
+At least I managed to mark the SATA ports according to their layout.
+The real MVPs here were the SilverStone SST-CP06-E4 Adapters; they helped so much with easily connecting all the SATA power connectors.
+The CableCreation SATA data connectors

 were also really nice to work with.

-Time for the first test run, lucky me, all disk showed up without any problem!
+Time for the first test run.
+Lucky me, all disks showed up without any problems!

-I actually know this problem from the first time i set up this server, you can controll the fans via the IPMI Interface but the Supermicro X11SSM-F has preconfigured fan thresholds that are kinda useless for "normal" fans, they either run at 100% or in other modes spin down, but get so slow that the motherboard thinks its a fan faliure and spins all fans up to 100%... this then loops endlessy.
+I actually encountered this problem the first time I set up this server.
+You can control the fans via the IPMI interface, but the Supermicro X11SSM-F has preconfigured fan thresholds that are somewhat useless for "normal" fans.
+They either run at 100% or, in other modes, spin down but become so slow that the motherboard thinks it's a fan failure and spins all fans up to 100%.
+This then loops endlessly.

-So there are many ways to fix this now, redo the thresholds set new fan speeds etc. but I was lucky and found this GitHub repo with a very nice script for Unraid which does all the heavy lifting and adjust the fan speeds depending on predetermine values.
+So, there are many ways to fix this now: redo the thresholds, set new fan speeds, etc. However, I was lucky and found this GitHub repo with a very nice script for Unraid that does all the heavy lifting and adjusts the fan speeds depending on predetermined values.

-What can i say, after some modifications it works perfectly for me, i mostly had to change the PERIPHERAL FAN ZONE DUTY CYCLES and CPU FAN ZONE DUTY CYCLES because in my case any duty cycle under 0x32 = 50% speed caused the fans to again spin up and down wildly, I partly blame this on me connecting all fans to the preinstalled nexus fan hub and falling below the min.
-RPM of the small Noctua fan.
+What can I say?
+After some modifications, it works perfectly for me.
+I mostly had to change the PERIPHERAL FAN ZONE DUTY CYCLES and CPU FAN ZONE DUTY CYCLES because, in my case, any duty cycle under 0x32 (50% speed) caused the fans to again spin up and down wildly.
+I partly blame this on connecting all fans to the preinstalled Nexus fan hub and falling below the minimum RPM of the small Noctua fan.

 3. Conclusion

-This is how it looks all together, well kinda blank but exactly what I wanted.
+This is how it looks all together—well, somewhat blank, but exactly what I wanted.

-Well with this the project is done, I like the new setup, and it is definitely way quieter than the old one, the only time I can now hear the system is when the fans spin up to 100% but even then it needs to be really quite for me to notice.
+Well, with this, the project is done.
+I like the new setup, and it is definitely way quieter than the old one.
+The only time I can now hear the system is when the fans spin up to 100%, but even then, it needs to be really quiet for me to notice.

-The HDD temps are also way better now, with the fans now directly in front of the disks + the slight gap between them establishes a so much improved airflow, true in the hottest summer days the fans will now spin up to 100%, but this is not completely avoidable... when your room reaches 35 degrees ambient temperature...
+The HDD temps are also way better now.
+With the fans now directly in front of the disks, plus the slight gap between them, a much-improved airflow is established.
+True, on the hottest summer days, the fans will now spin up to 100%, but this is not completely avoidable when your room reaches 35 degrees Celsius ambient temperature.

 All in all, this project is now done!